Is Astrophotography Easy? Find Out Now

 • Check and recheck sometimes a few times during a night of imaging.
 I don’t know how many hours and how many photos I have lost due to skipping something.

 I hope this page has been helpful.
-You can always contact me if you want more help or to ask for more information.
+You can always contact me for help or to ask a question.
+I will be happy to answer.